Valentino Telaubun

-Bernardus Valentino Telaubun (born 21 November 1984) is an Indonesian professional footballer who plays as a defender for Liga 2 club Sriwijaya.
-On 2012, he representing and plays 2 appearance for Indonesia national team in the 2012 AFF Championship.
+Bernardus Valentino Telaubun (born 21 November 1984) is an Indonesian professional footballer who plays as a defender for Liga Nusantara club Persipani Paniai.

+He made two appearances for the Indonesia national team at the 2012 AFF Championship.

 Club career

 Semen Padang

 On 3 November 2014, he was released by Semen Padang.

 Persija Jakarta

 On 30 November 2017, he signed a two-year contract with Persija Jakarta.